History of Melbourne Knights FC: The return 1977-1983

 1983 saw the club came agonisingly close, losing the title by one point.
 At this stage the point system in the State League was 2 points for a win and 1 for a draw.
 If it had been done by today's system of 3 points for a win Melbourne Croatia would have won the title on goal difference.
 That season Melbourne Croatia, now being coached by the returning John Gardiner, led Green Gully on the ladder for the first 19 rounds, being on top of the table for 18 of those weeks.
 A Round 20 loss to Brunswick Juventus would prove disastrous for the championship hopes of Melbourne Croatia.
 The club led 2-0 only to have Juventus come back and win 3–2, giving Green Gully top spot.
 Croatia would go on to win all 6 of its remaining matches, but still it wasn't enough.

 During the period of 1980-1983 Melbourne Croatia would make up for falling short so many times in the League by winning the end of year State League Cup in 1980, 1981 (defeating Doveton 3–1 in the final) and 1983 where the club gained its sweetest revenge defeating Green Gully 4–0 in the Final.
 The club had further success in cup competitions during this period as it won the Dockerty Cup in 1980 and 1983, and the Ampol Cup in 1980.

 Also during this period Melbourne Croatia and its sister club Sydney Croatia were controversially denied entry into the NSL despite dominating their respective state competitions.
 Lesser clubs, with much smaller supporter bases were given priority over the two powerful Croatia clubs.
 In 1976 Melbourne Croatia was one of seven Victorian clubs to apply for the NSL: the others being Moorolbark, George Cross, Brunswick Juventus, South Melbourne Hellas, Footscray JUST and Fitzroy Alexander.
 The Australian Soccer Federation stressed the point that neither club would be welcome till they dropped 'Croatia' from their respective names.
-The same political back stabbing that had caused Melbourne Croatia's expulsion in 1972 still remained in the football hierarchy.